 The winter variety is planted in autumn; they get time to germinate and come out as small seedlings in winter, continue to grow in spring and are harvested in mid-summer.

-Dormancy of seeds
+Dormancy of Seeds

-We often notice that seeds of some plant species do not germinate even after providing favorable conditions.
+We often notice that seeds of some plant species do not germinate even after providing favourable conditions.
 This state of the seed is known as dormancy.
 The reason for this condition is that they need a period of rest or storage before becoming capable of germination.
 This period may vary from a few days to years.